Skip to main content

 Pragmas and contention

 This pairs with the application-level jittered retry + BEGIN IMMEDIATE in the board repository (packages/db/src/board/contention.ts), the write-contention recipe behind the board’s atomic claim.
+The retry is bounded by a 1.5-second wall-clock budget (CLAWBOO_DB_WRITE_BUDGET_MS), which is why busy_timeout is deliberately short.

 Where the file lives